-Julia Zumpano, a dietitian with the Cleveland Clinic, says that “the diet was designed to provide more sustained long-term weight loss,” adding that “there is certainly potential for short-term weight loss, especially if you significantly minimize category 3 and category 4 for the short term” and adhere to exercise guidelines.
-Zumpano likes that the diet focuses on vegetables, fruits and foods that provide fiber, fullness and satiety.
-Like Feller, Zumpano believes the plan is “simple to follow, suitable for dietary restrictions and various dietary preferences and backed by research.”
+Julia Zumpano, a dietitian with the Cleveland Clinic, said that “the diet was designed to provide more sustained long-term weight loss,” adding that “there is certainly potential for short-term weight loss, especially if you significantly minimize category 3 and category 4 for the short term” and adhere to exercise guidelines.
+Zumpano said she likes that the diet focuses on vegetables, fruits and foods that provide fiber, fullness and satiety.
+Like Feller, Zumpano said she believes the plan is “simple to follow, suitable for dietary restrictions and various dietary preferences, and backed by research.”

 There are, however, a few downfalls to the diet.
-Feller cautions that the meal planning aspect could be challenging and says that “for people who don't cook at home, preparing all meals may be a barrier.”
-She points out that eating out is allowed on the diet.
-But, she says, “navigating a restaurant menu may be challenging when eating low energy density foods.”
+Feller cautioned that the meal planning aspect could be challenging and says that “for people who don't cook at home, preparing all meals may be a barrier.”
+She pointed out that eating out is allowed on the diet.
+But, she said, “navigating a restaurant menu may be challenging when eating (low-calorie) density foods.”
 She also mentioned that “when following any diet from a book, the person misses the individualization and guidance that comes from working with a registered dietitian.”

 Should you try the Volumetrics diet?

-If you’ve struggled with restrictive diets in the past and are seeking a more phased in approach, then the Volumetrics diet may be a good fit.
-However, both Feller and Zumpano believe that success with this diet ultimately depends on the individual.
+If you’ve struggled with restrictive diets in the past and are seeking a more phased-in approach, then the Volumetrics diet may be a good fit.
+However, both Feller and Zumpano said they believe that success with this diet ultimately depends on the individual.

 The Volumetrics diet is one of the smarter and safer approaches that you can consider.
 Working with a dietitian or physician to structure a more personalized approach — one that involves a plan for portion control in groups 3 and 4 and meal planning — could be the healthy eating solution you’ve been looking for.